Paula Modersohn-Becker: Paris

 Paris at the turn of the 20th century was the acknowledged epicenter of artistic exploration, and many artists of the time felt its pull.
-Westhoff, Becker's close friend, left Bremen in early 1899 to study in Paris with Auguste Rodin (Rilke went with her, serving for a time as Rodin's secretary).
+Westhoff, Becker's close friend, left Bremen in early 1899 to study in Paris with Auguste Rodin.
+Rilke also went with her, serving for a time as Rodin's secretary.
 By December of that year, Becker, having come into a small inheritance, followed her friend there, and in 1900 she began to study anatomy at the Académie Colarossi in the Latin Quarter.
 She also visited museums or exhibitions and galleries alone or with Westhoff to get to know modern French painters.
 She was particularly impressed by the paintings of Paul Cézanne, and Les Nabis, who emphasized the importance of colored areas in paintings following the example of Paul Gauguin.
 "In her painting, she followed the inspiration of the contemporary artists she had encountered in Paris, moving increasingly far from the conventional painting her colleagues at Worpswede were producing."
-They inspired her to use simplified forms and symbolic, rather than naturalistic, colour.
+These artists inspired her to use simplified forms and symbolic, rather than naturalistic colour.

 In April 1900, the great World's Fair Centennial Exhibition opened in Paris.
 Otto Modersohn, a Worpswede painter who had been an on-and-off resident of the colony since 1897, arrived in town with mutual friends to attend.
 His sick wife Helene had remained behind in Worpswede, and she died during Modersohn's short time in Paris.
 Modersohn hurried back to Germany.
 Shortly thereafter, Becker returned to Worpswede herself.
-It was clear to Becker's parents that the two had become personally involved, but their disapproval was of little impact.
+It was clear to Becker's parents that the two had become romantically involved, but their disapproval was of little impact.